 Has your toddler discovered that he can climb out of his crib?
 Do you think this is a sign that he is ready for a toddler bed?
 Are you concerned for his safety and thus are considering putting him in a toddler bed before the age of three?
 Don’t!
-There are a few things you can try before making that huge transition.
+There are a few things you can try to stop the climbing before making that huge transition.

 Climbing is fun!

 Many toddlers around the age of 2 discover this fun cool thing to do and parents freak out worrying about their safety.
 They start discussing transitioning to a toddler bed but this can cause way more sleep problems in the future.

 Normal Developmental Milestone